CompIsle/ES-U15-A2/doc/Documentation.md

 The white of the first design is too harsh on the eye, a bit straining. the apply now button without a border is boring.
 The layout on second design is more cohesive and visually interesting.
 The font makes the second design satisfying and cozy to look at.

+After hearing this feedback, I made the decision to opt for the darker colour palette as it seems to be better received by users and holds the following benefits:

+**Reduced Eye Strain**

+Bright white backgrounds can cause eye strain, particularly when using a screen for extended periods of time.
+Because there is less contrast overall when the background is darker and the text is lighter, consumers can read content for longer periods of time without experiencing any discomfort.
+The reading experience is enhanced by the use of blue, grey and white.
+Users will find it simpler to concentrate on content with the well-balanced contrast created by the lighter font on a darker background.

+**Aesthetic Appeal**

+Darker designs often feel more refined.
+The mix of blue and grey hues gives the website a polished look that compliments all of the other pages and general aesthetic.
+The visual hierarchy can be more effectively controlled with a darker background.
+With a darker background, key features like headings and call-to-action buttons can stand out more, drawing users' attention and enabling better navigation.

 **Application Visual Design Plan**